kj-sh604/mic-icon/README.md

 mic-icon
 ```

-and now you have it! symlink that `./.venv/bin/mic-icon` sumbitch somewhere in your `PATH=` and run it on start-up — or however, the heck you want.
+and now you have it! symlink that `./.venv/bin/mic-icon` SUMBITCH somewhere in your `PATH=` and run it on start-up — or however, the heck you want.

 ![the rock says come bring it](https://media.tenor.com/GkY0BS3F0R4AAAAM/the-rock-just-bring-it.gif)